wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
+* Add a chatroom to you website.
-* Add the same website chat to your facebook page
+* Add the same chatroom to your facebook page
 * Chatroom Theme Library
 * Talk from Mobile and Tablet.
 * Login, Share Invite using Facebook and Twitter.